Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 ## Prerequisites

-This topic assumes a familiarity with the following:
+This topic assumes a familiarity with the following.

 * JavaScript
 * Node.js / npm